h3h/bradfordfults.com/business/management/_posts/2016-02-21-paid-time-off.md

 lang: en
 ---

-The companies with the best time-off policies understand that ample time off for workers isn’t a luxury granted from on high, but a reflection of a civilized society, a benefit ultimately reaped by the business, and respectful to humans who work to build and live a life apart from work.

-lang: en
----

 I live in a country where it is _standard_ to give employees two weeks of paid time off (PTO) per year.
 Ten days out of over two-hundred fifty working days in a year.
 Many companies will also only include 6–8 holidays over 12 months.